 COVID-19 updates to health and wellbeing services

-The helpline is operating as usual and is open to all City residents who are in a mental health crisis.
+The helpline is operating as usual and is open to all City of London Corporation residents who are in a mental health crisis.
 It can also be used to refer or self-refer anyone who needs urgent mental health support – call 020 8432 8020.

 The team is still offering urgent/ emergency visits via the line.
 To find out more, visit the East London NHS Foundation Trust (ELFT).

 Offers virtual counselling and psychotherapy sessions to residents and workers in and around the Square Mile, whatever their financial circumstances, improving access to treatments that are not available through the NHS.

 Counselling and psychotherapy is available to individuals, couples and groups who are experiencing any range of emotional or psychological difficulties.
 The fee is based on individuals' income and particular financial circumstances.